demisto/content/Packs/CybleEventsV2/Integrations/CybleEventsV2/README.md

 ### cyble-vision-fetch-iocs

 ***
-Fetch the indicators for the given timeline
+Fetch the indicators in the given timeline.

 #### Base Command

-`cyble-visionfetch-iocs`
+`cyble-vision-fetch-iocs`

 #### Input